Knowledge Base

 Fig. 2.
 Configuring the Send as permissions for a shared mailbox.

-Add the necessary details to shared mailbox properties (Entra ID attributes)
+Add the necessary details to a shared mailbox's properties (Entra ID attributes)

-If you plan to use placeholders in the signature template, keep in mind that shared mailboxes typically don't have contact or personal details filled in Entra ID (Azure AD).
-To prevent missing information in the signature, add the necessary details by editing the mailbox properties in the Exchange admin center or by using CodeTwo's Attributes manager.
-For example, to display a team name (e.g. Customer Support), you can enter it in the First Name attribute and leave the Last Name attribute empty to achieve the result shown in Fig. 3.
+If you plan to use placeholders in the signature template of your shared mailbox, keep in mind that shared mailboxes typically don't have contact or personal details filled in Entra ID (Azure AD).
+To make sure no information is missing in the signature, add the necessary details by editing the mailbox properties in the Exchange admin center or by using CodeTwo's Attributes manager.
+For example, to display a team name (e.g., Customer Support), you can enter it in the First Name attribute and leave the Last Name attribute empty to achieve the result shown in Fig. 3.

 Include a shared mailbox in CodeTwo's scope of licensed users

-The Scope & region setting allows you to choose which users (mailboxes) you want to license to use CodeTwo.
-You can either select all users in your Microsoft 365 tenant or limit licensing to users belonging to a selected group (Microsoft 365 group, distribution list, or security group), as shown in Fig. 4.
+A shared mailbox needs to be included in the scope of licensed users if you want to set up a separate signature for it.
+This scope is defined in CodeTwo Admin Panel (in the Scope & region settings).
+You can either include all users in your Microsoft 365 tenant or limit the scope to a selected group (Microsoft 365 group, distribution list, or security group) that includes the shared mailbox, as shown in Fig. 4.
 Learn more about this scope

 Fig. 4.
 Here you can limit the scope of licensed CodeTwo users to members of a specific group only.